 Last year, through the ASGE Foundation, more than $225,000 was granted to support endoscopic research projects.
 Read more about grant opportunities and upcoming deadlines

-This Research Award provides support for projects involving studies on the use and outcomes of gastrointestinal (GI) endoscopy using the GI Quality Improvement Consortium (GIQuIC).
-This award is co-sponsored by the ACG and ASGE and should have the potential to impact the quality and outcomes of GI endoscopy.
+This Research grant provides support for projects involving studies on the use and outcomes of gastrointestinal (GI) endoscopy using the GI Quality Improvement Consortium (GIQuIC).
+This grant is co-sponsored by the ACG and ASGE and should have the potential to impact the quality and outcomes of GI endoscopy.
 Learn more about the Epidemiologic Research Award

 ASGE Endoscopic Training Award